top of page

 At the start and end of the season fly fishing with a sink tip, or perhaps an intermediate fly line is about right, the rest of the season a floater should work well.
 Cascades, Stoats Tails and other popular patterns in sizes 8,10 and 12 usually do well, as do tube flies in the half inch to inch and a quarter size range.
 For the spin fisherman Tobys and Flying C's do well.
 For the last few seasons Rapalas and other plug type lures have been gaining in popularity.

-Extensive information about fishing in Haltwhistle, along with some photographs, can be found on the Haltwhistle & District Angling Association website: www.haltwhistleangling.co.uk
+Extensive information about fishing in Haltwhistle can be found on the Haltwhistle & District Angling Association website: www.haltwhistleangling.co.uk

-The Fishpal Tyne web site can give you current water levels and other up to date information, www.fishpal.com/England/Tyne/ Water levels can also be found by Phoning: 0906 619 7722 (Press 1 when connected).
+The Fishpal Tyne website can give you current water levels and other up to date information, www.fishpal.com/England/Tyne/

 Need a place to stay whilst fishing?
 Wydon Farm B&B is perfectly located and has two rods from February till the end of October on a 6 mile stretch of the South Tyne.
 The river is very well suited to fly-fishing but you are welcome to spin if you wish or the conditions dictate.
 Deep wading is rarely required and usually a 13' or 14' rod will be adequate to cover the water - in times of low water a single hander can be great fun.